peterzimon/docs-api/handlebars-themes/helpers/navigation.md

 title: "navigation"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: navigation"
-meta_description: "Navigation is a template driven helper which outputs a HTML menu of items defined in the Ghost admin panel.
+meta_description: "Find out how to output a navigation menu in a custom Ghost theme using the navigation helper.
 Read more about Ghost themes!"
 keywords:
     - api
     - handlebars